consights/offerxp-sdk/README.md

 * Make sure that your Gradle version is at least 7.3.3.
 * Make sure that you have added the JitPack repository to your project's build.gradle file.
 * Make sure that you have added the SDK dependency to your app module's build.gradle file.
+* If you encounter problems like missing classes, packages, or other build errors, double-check that you've included `transitive = true` in your SDK dependency.
+This ensures that all necessary components are pulled into your project, potentially resolving such issues."
 ## SDK Initialization and Error Handling
 ### Creating a singleton instance
 To create a singleton instance of the OfferXP class, use the following code: